Advantages of Aquacomb©

 Since a city has thousands of homes discharging rainwater into the public stormwater facilities, regulations now ensure new homes do not add to this water volume and overwhelm the stormwater system.
 Councils require a certain volume of water detention capacity but do not require any particular method of achieving it.

-Aquacomb© has the massive advantage over other large water storage solutions in that it is modular and can be tailored to fit virtually any space and any water storage requirements.
+Aquacomb has a massive advantage over other large water storage solutions in that it is modular and can be tailored to fit virtually any space and any water storage requirements.

 For industrial uses, Aquacomb© is so much easier to install than a single large tank as they can be brought in one by one into any location and arranged in a plethora of ways to best fit your space.
 Much less engineering is needed when installing Aquacomb© compared to single large tanks, as they can fit into existing infrastructure such as under a floor-slab or car-park.